 Spot the damp early and it can generally be fixed with a dehumidifier or even a few hours of fresh air circulating.

 It’s important to test all of your security equipment is in full working order before setting out on your first trip of the season.

-You should also check physical security devices such as your wheelclamp and hitchlock are not showing any serious signs of wear or damage, and that they can be fitted and removed easily without any seizing or sticking.
+You should also check physical security devices.
+Making sure things such as your wheelclamp and hitchlock are not showing any serious signs of wear or damage.
+Checking that they can be fitted and removed easily without any seizing or sticking.

-Fire related caravanning claims were on the increase last year, so if you haven’t already it’s well worth investing in a fire extinguisher so you can tackle a small fire should it break out in your caravan.
+Fire related caravanning claims were on the increase last year.
+It’s well worth investing in a fire extinguisher so you can tackle a small fire in your caravan.

-A multi purpose dry powder fire extinguisher suitable for A, B and C class fires can tackle most small fires you would get around your caravan such as those involving fabrics, woods and butane or propane gasses.
+A multi purpose dry powder fire extinguisher suitable for A, B and C class fires can tackle most small fires; such as those involving fabrics, woods and butane or propane gasses.

-Note that fires from cooking oils and fats are F class fires so are not to be tackled with an ABC fire extinguisher, therefore a fire blanket is great to have to throw over small cooking fires.
+Note that fires from cooking oils and fats are F class fires.
+These are not to be tackled with an ABC fire extinguisher.
+A fire blanket is great to have to throw over small cooking fires.